renanmfd/baladecoco/docroot/sites/all/modules/contrib/advagg/README.txt

  - Aggregation Bypass Cookie
     - Toggle The "aggregation bypass cookie" For This Browser: This will set or remove a cookie that disables aggregation for the remainder of the browser session.
-It acts almost the same as adding ?advagg=0 to every URL.
+It acts almost the same as adding `?advagg=0` to every URL.

  - Cron Maintenance Tasks
-   - Remove All Stale Files: Scan all files in the advagg_css/js directories and remove the ones that have not been accessed in the last 30 days.
+   - Clear All Stale Files: Scan all files in the `advagg_css/js` directories and remove the ones that have not been accessed in the last 30 days.
+   - Delete Orphaned Aggregates: Scan CSS/JS advagg dir and remove file if there is no associated db record.
    - Clear Missing Files From the Database: Scan for missing files and remove the associated entries in the database.
    - Delete Unused Aggregates from Database: Delete aggregates that have not been accessed in the last 6 weeks.
    - Delete orphaned/expired advagg locks from the semaphore database table.
+   - Delete leftover temporary files: Delete old temporary files from the filesystem.

  - Drastic Measures
    - Clear All Caches: Remove all data stored in the advagg cache bins.
-   - Remove All Generated Files.
-Remove all files in the advagg_css/js directories.
+   - Clear All Files: Remove All Generated Files.
+Remove all files in the `advagg_(css|js)` directories.
-   - Increment Global Counter: Force the creation of all new aggregates by incrementing a global counter.
+   - Force New Aggregates: Increment Global Counter.
+Force the creation of all new aggregates by incrementing a global counter.
+   - Rescan All Files: Force rescan all files and clear the cache.
+Useful if a css/js change from a deployment did not work.
+   - Remove deleted files in the advagg_files table: Remove entries in the advagg_files table that have a filesize of 0 and delete the javascript_parsed variable.
+This gets around the grace period that the cron cleanup does.
+   - Reset the AdvAgg Files table: Truncate the advagg_files table and delete the javascript_parsed variable.
+This may cause some 404s for CSS/JS assets for a short amount of time (seconds).
+Useful if you really want to reset some stuff.
+Might be best to put the site into maintenance mode before doing this.

 **Hidden Settings**